DongminWu/markdown_notebook/Notes/Human-side-of-innovation-preparing-final-test/Human-side-of-innovation-preparing-final-test.md

 Promotor models are based on the following assumptions:

-- The innovation is confronted with di↵erent kinds of barriers
+- The innovation is confronted with different kinds of barriers
-- To surmount克服 these barriers di↵erent kinds of power-bases are needed
+- To surmount克服 these barriers different kinds of power-bases are needed
 - In utilizing these power-bases, promotors provide valuable contributions to an innovation
 - Barriers, power-bases and contributions define a promotor role